MuhammedALDRUBI/QuerySystem/README.md

 #### 1 - openConnection($Host , $DBName , $DBUserName , $DBUserPassword)
     this function is used to open the connection with ((Any Database)) Dont't forget to close connection before connection to an other database
+    $Host : Host name (string value)
+    $DBName : Database name (string value)
+    $DBUserName : username that you will use it to control Database in MySql System
+    $DBUserPassword : must be compatible with username

 #### 2 - closeConnection()
+     this method is used to close the connection

 #### 3 - custumizeQuery()
+    this function used to return a QueryCustomizer object .... it can help you to customize a query string but it isn't recommonded to use it ..... use this library's methodes (QuerySystem Methodes) instead.
 <hr>

 ### insertion Methodes
 ####  4 - insertByValuesArray($table ,   $ColumnsAndValuesArray , $options = array())
+    with this method you can insert row and return boolean value where :
+    @table : is table name
+    @ColumnsAndValuesArray : is an associative array of values that you want to insert

+    @option array : with this array you can specify the execution mode ... it contains :
+    "NoExecution_retuurnSQLString"  : is a logical valued key  if it is true the query will be executed ... if it is false the method will return a sql statment without any execution default value is false (if you don't change it , query will be executed)
+    Ex $options = array("NoExecution_retuurnSQLString" => false)

+    Note : don't forget to open connection before use this method

 ####  5 - insertBySqlStatement($statement)
+    with this method you can insert a new row and return boolean value , where :
+    @statement is a sql insert statement
+    Note : don't forget to open connection before use this method

 <hr>